openebs-archive/openebs-docs/docs/installation.md

 kubectl apply -f https://openebs.github.io/charts/openebs-operator-1.1.0.yaml
 ```

+**Note:**

-**Note:** Since Kubernetes 1.12,  if any pod containers does not set its resource requests & limits values, it results into eviction.
+1. Since Kubernetes 1.12,  if any pod containers does not set its resource requests & limits values, it results into eviction.
 It is recommend to set these values appropriately to OpenEBS pod spec in the operator YAML before installing OpenEBS.
 The example configuration can be get from [here](#example-configuration-pod-resource-requests).

+2. Check the blockdevice mount status on Node before installing OpenEBS operator.
+More details can be obtained from [here](/docs/next/faq.html#what-must-be-the-disk-mount-status-on-node-for-provisioning-openebs-volume).

 As a next step [verify](#verifying-openebs-installation) your installation and do the [post installation](#post-installation-considerations) steps.